shanehoey/snooey/README.md

 ##  Usage

-IMPORTANT - due to contstant development and potential breaking changes I recommend that you fork this repository to use as the remote theme.
+IMPORTANT - due to constant development and potential breaking changes I recommend that you fork this repository to use as the remote theme, rather than point at this repository.

 Add the following to Gemfile